fishjam-dev/fishjam-docs/docs/deploying/vps.md

 # Cloud VPS with cloud-init

 We're encouraging you to use VPS as the most customizable option.
-In this example, we will show you how to set up a Jellyfish media server on [Hetzner Cloud](https://www.hetzner.com/cloud), but you can use these instructions to run Jellyfish on VPS from any provider that supports [cloud-init](https://cloud-init.io/) setup.
+In this example, we will show you how to set up a Fishjam media server on [Hetzner Cloud](https://www.hetzner.com/cloud), but you can use these instructions to run Fishjam on VPS from any provider that supports [cloud-init](https://cloud-init.io/) setup.

 We're presenting a configuration which uses SSL protocol, as we are aware of the consequences of using unencrypted connections.
 That means you're going to need a registered domain but getting one is not a big deal nowadays.